Save Minutes On Your Bike Leg

 Another test showed a big win (5 watts) for having a bottle down the top.
 Since doing this test, this has now been banned by the latest incarnation of Ironman rules – a set rules that we’ve spent a lot of time examining and talking to Ironman about at EZ Gains.
 Fortunately, EZ Gains disc wheel covers are still allowed and we believe all EZ Gains products are.

 Just to confirm that, the first Ironman races with the new rules – San Juan, Puerto Rico and Campeche Mexico – have taken place with over 20 EZ Gains customers using a variety of products including the Chainring Guard 3-5 Watts saving and Front derailleur guard 2-5.8 Watts saving, and we have not received any negative feedback from any athletes competing and no issues with the officials.
-We have since been in talks with a head official at Ironman and he does not have an issue with the chainring guard after talking with World of Triathlon.
-The front derailleur guard will have to go to committee and the worst case scenario is they ask for a 3 year phase out period, as the products we offer follow ISO accreditations and have already been on the market prior to new rules and are deemed as a safe product and commercially available from a reputable company.

 The only other thing showing such a big gain was putting VeloToze calf guards on – 5.5 watts for those!
 These can be handy for triathlons as you can wear them under the wetsuit if it’s a wetsuit legal swim.